ganskef/MoCuishle/_posts/2016-01-18-android-install.md

 TO DESCRIBE IT HERE

-For background informations please refer to
+For background information please refer to
 [Mozilla Install](http://ganskef.github.io/MoCuishle/mozilla-install/#other-browsers-settings) too.